weisjohn/sleepyhollow-phantom/README.md

 sleepyhollow-phantom
 ====================

 PhantomJS binder for two-way communication with Node.js.
-An IPC library in two modules, used in conjunction with [sleepyhollow-node](https://github.com/weisjohn/sleepyhollow-node), via `stdin` and `stdout`.
+An IPC library in two modules, used in conjunction with [sleepyhollow-node](https://github.com/weisjohn/sleepyhollow-node), via `stdin` and `stderr`.
 No `socket.io` or server-page hacks required.

 ### usage